 A very important statement.
 These people who profess that they know God are yet also unbelieving, and they have turned from the truth, and the thing that reveals them, according to Paul, is:

-Well that is quite a condemnation.
-Okay.
+Well, that is quite a condemnation.
 Now reflect back on Genesis 3.
 What in the world did Satan do there?
 Satan promoted disbelief of God, and this lies at the root of the difference between us and them.
 Paul characterizes them as turning from the truth.

-Now can a person be a Christian without believing?
+Can a person be a Christian without believing?
 Can a person be a Christian, picking and choosing what to believe and what not to believe?
 Satan has deceived the whole world, and he deceives by subtly promoting disbelief of God's word.
 It is so simple.
 And there it is.
 It is contained right at the very beginning of the Book, and I know that many of us groaned maybe every time that Herbert Armstrong turned back to Genesis 3.
 But he was trying to get back to this very simple beginning to help us understand a principle that can be a foundation for great understanding and insight.
-Now let's go back there, because God clearly shows what delineates His people from the world.
-What Adam and Eve did was laid the foundation of the world, and so the world as we now see it, with all its cultures, all of its political, educational, economic, business and religious system, grew, or was built following the same general pattern of disbelief in what God said.
-The same general pattern of good and evil.
-Some from God, some from Satan.
-Okay now.
-Let's follow the pattern.

-Do you see what he's doing?
-He's subtly getting her to question the simple truth that God told.
+Do you see what he is doing?
+He is subtly getting her to question the simple truth that God told.

-A bold-faced lie by this time.
+A bald-faced lie by this time.
 First he raises doubt, and then he tells a very clear lie.
-At least it's clear to us.
+At least it is clear to us.

-Partly true, and partly false.
+Partly true and partly false.
 So we see a pattern developing here.
 God gave clear instruction.
 Simple instruction to Adam and Eve.
 Satan entered the scene, and he deceived them into disbelieving, distrusting God's simple clear directions.
-Okay now.
-Verse 6.